Skip to main content

 A prepaid funeral plan lets you arrange and pay ahead, with funds held in a state-regulated trust or an insurance policy.
 How the money is protected and what to ask first.

-A prepaid funeral plan — also called preneed — lets you arrange and pay for a funeral before it is needed.
+A prepaid funeral plan — also called preneed— lets you arrange and pay for a funeral before it is needed.
 Done carefully, it can lock in choices, sometimes lock in today's prices, and spare your family decisions and money at a hard moment.
 The trade-offs are real, though, so it pays to understand how the money is held and protected before you sign.

 How the money is held

-Preneed funds are typically held in one of two ways.
 In a trust-funded plan, your payments go into a state-regulated trust account earmarked for your funeral.
-In an insurance-funded plan, your payments buy a final-expense life insurance policy that pays out at death to cover the funeral.
-Each is regulated differently, and the protections vary by state, so ask which one you are buying.
+In an insurance-funded plan, your payments buy a final-expense life insurance policy that pays out at death.
+Ask which one you are buying, and how it is protected.

 What's protected — and what isn't